Cube6/Cube/README.md

 # Cube System
-## An Mordern Retrosepective Tracking System based on Microservices Architecture
+## A Mordern Retrosepective System based on MSA